Starcounter/Docs/docs/topic-guides/web-apps/view-attaching.md

 When an app requests `Self.GET("/app1/xyz")`, both handlers mapped to `token1` and `token2` will be triggered.

-## Separate blending rules in JSON
+## Separate attachment rules in JSON

-You can describe blending rules in JSON, separate from the application code.
-If the file `blend.json` is in the same directory as the starting application assembly - the file is parsed and the extracted blending rules are applied right after the `Main` method.
+You can describe attachment rules in JSON, separate from the application code.
+If the file `blend.json` is in the same directory as the starting application assembly - the file is parsed and the extracted attachment rules are applied right after the `Main` method.
 The same happens when the application restarts.
-With this mechanism, blending rules can be changed for shipped application, where you only have the binaries.
+With this mechanism, attachment rules can be changed for shipped application, where you only have the binaries.
 Here is an example of the content of a `blend.json` file:

 ```javascript
 [